picodata/tarantool-module/README.md

 ...
 ```

-Conclusion: decoding parameter values passed to a rust function is not easy at first, but there are routines to do the job.
+As you can see, decoding parameter values passed to a Rust function may be tricky since it requires coding extra routines.

-#### Hardest
+#### Compiling an advanced library

-Create a new crate "hardest".
+Create a new crate called "hardest".
 Put these lines to `lib.rs`:
 ```rust
 use std::os::raw::c_int;